Cryptographic fundamentals

 Using Secure Shell

-When using ICT equipment or software that implements SSH, controls for using AACAs and AACPs in the ASD-Approved Cryptographic Algorithms and ASD-Approved Cryptographic Protocols sections of these guidelines will also need to be consulted.
+When using IT equipment or software that implements SSH, controls for using AACAs and AACPs in the ASD-Approved Cryptographic Algorithms and ASD-Approved Cryptographic Protocols sections of these guidelines will also need to be consulted.

 Configuring Secure Shell

-SSH version 1 was found to have a number of vulnerabilities, and was subsequently replaced by SSH version 2.
+SSH version 1 was found to have a number of vulnerabilities and was subsequently replaced by SSH version 2.
 As such, an organisation implementing SSH should disable the use of SSH version 1.
 In addition, a number of security risks exist when SSH is configured in an insecure manner.
-To mitigate these security risks, SSH should be configured as per the configuration settings below.
+To mitigate these security risks, SSH should be configured as per the settings below.

-The configuration settings below are based on OpenSSH.
+The settings below are based on OpenSSH.
 An organisation using other implementations of SSH should adapt these settings to suit their SSH implementation.

-Control: ISM-1506; Revision: 1; Updated: Mar-22; Applicability: All; Essential Eight: N/A
+Control: ISM-1506; Revision: 1; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 The use of SSH version 1 is disabled for SSH connections.

-Control: ISM-0484; Revision: 6; Updated: Dec-21; Applicability: All; Essential Eight: N/A
+Control: ISM-0484; Revision: 6; Updated: Dec-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

 The SSH daemon is configured to: